algorand-coding-challenges/challenge-3/challenge-3/README.md

-# Algorand Fix The Bug Challenge #3
+# Algorand Coding Challenge #3: Fix The Bug!

 > Ensure you review the README for comprehensive instructions on how to participate in this challenge.